GeoscienceAustralia/ga-aem/README.md

 ## Geoscience Australia Airborne Electromagnetics Programs

+- Authors
+	- Ross C Brodie, Geoscience Australia (ross.c.brodie at ga.gov.au)
+	- Richard Taylor, Geoscience Australia

+- Language: Mostly C++, some matlab, some python

 ## Creation Notes
 - This repo was duplicated from https://github.com/GeoscienceAustralia/ga-aem.git on 20210706
 - It was as made private for RB's CSIRO Secondment work but allows eventual pushing back to the original repo.
 - Followed instructions from the link below
 	- https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository

-- Author:	Ross C Brodie, Geoscience Australia (ross.c.brodie at ga.gov.au)
-- Language:	mostly C++, some matlab, some python

 ## Releases
 ### Release-20160606